uwrighty/visualisation/README.md

 # Summary
 This visulisation looks at US domestic flight data from 2003 - 2008.
 It looks at how the performance of different airlines differs offer time.
 The data has been aggregated by airline by month to reduce the datasets size.
+In later version I told the user the a story by running through the airlines by rank in an animation, then allowing them to explore the data afterwards.

 #Design
 1. Dataset.